 - Research methods

 Marketing students take courses like Creative Strategy in Advertising, Empirical Testing of Theoretical Propositions in Marketing, Managing Customer Satisfaction, and more.
 Many successful sales specialists, purchasing agents, research analysts, and other marketing professionals have begun their careers at USC’s Marketing Department.

 Loyola University Chicago, founded by Jesuits in 1870, is one of the nation’s largest Catholic universities.
 The university consists of eleven colleges and schools, and enrolls around 16,000 students.
 In addition to its main campus along the shore of Lake Michigan, Loyola has several other campuses in the Chicago area, as well as a campus in Rome and programs in Beijing and Ho Chi Minh City.

 Loyola’s Quinlan School of Business, located just off Michigan Avenue, works with other schools and departments to solve business and social challenges on the global and local levels.
 The school trains students to work to fulfill the positive potential businesses have in their communities.
 Undergraduate and graduate programs are offered, as well as executive education.
-Students can choose to earn a Bachelor of Business Administration in one of eleven undergraduate majors, including areas such as information systems, human resources, and economics, as well as marketing.
+Students can choose to earn a Bachelor of Business Administration in marketing.
+Courses include:

 Combining strategic thinking and advanced technology, the undergraduate marketing program at Loyola equips students to strategically solve problems in the modern-day marketing world.
 The marketing major includes courses in various fields of business, general courses such as business ethics and writing, and 15 credit hours in courses focused specifically on principles of marketing.